The short version

 Coastal GasLink resistance

-Who’s banking the pipeline?
-February 2020 Update
+Who’s financing the pipeline?
+October 2021 Update

 RAN published the original “Who’s banking the Coastal GasLink pipeline?” blog in January 2019.
 Here’s where things stand now.